JanKonings/Junior-Design-Bot/README.md

 ![Collision Detection](Schematics/Collision%20Detection.png)

 The IR LED connected to GPIO 11 sends a constant IR signal.
 Using a voltage divider connected to the IR phototransistor, an ADC pin (A0) is used to read the voltage.
-When the bot is relatively far from an arena wall, the ADC voltage is low (~<555 (light)/290 (dark)); when the bot gets close enough to a wall the voltage read goes up indicating a the bot needs to change course.
+When the bot is relatively far from an arena wall, the ADC voltage is low (~<555 (light)/290 (dark)); when the bot gets close enough to a wall the voltage read goes up indicating the bot is close to a wall and needs to change course.

 **Color Sensing (i.e., Lane Detection)**